 It is a daylong event in which the sidewalks of the UW-Eau Claire campus mall transform into canvases.
 Each piece is an intricate masterpiece with depth and dimension that leaves people of all ages in awe.
-All day long these artist will be busy working and as they are creating thousands of people will be strolling past.
+All day long these artists will be busy working and as they are creating thousands of people will be strolling past.
 It is an experience like none other.

-Of course while you are there mesmerized by the talent you are witnessing you will most likely work up an appetite.
+Of course, while you are there mesmerized by the talent you are witnessing you will most likely work up an appetite.
 Lucky for you there will be food to keep your hunger at bay.
-Along with the food there will be music and chalk related games such as a Pictionary tournament and artist duels!
+Along with the food, there will be music and chalk related games such as a Pictionary tournament and artist duels!

-At the end of the day the artwork will be judged and winners will be announced in different categories ranging from audience choice, adult selections and youth selections.
+At the end of the day, the artwork will be judged and winners will be announced in different categories ranging from audience choice, adult selections, and youth selections.